 Basse-taille (pronounced bahss-tah-ee) is an enameling technique in which the artist creates a low-relief pattern in metal, usually silver or gold, by engraving or chasing.

 Pronounced shahn-luh-vey.
 Medieval enamelers used several different techniques but champlevé enameling was one of the most common.
 The word champlevé means literally 'raised fields' and refers to the way that beds were dug out of a copper plate to receive the powdered enamel.
 This method is still used today in jewelry making.

 Cloisonné (pronounced cloy-zon-ay, French for ”partition”) is an ancient metalwork technique that makes use of small, precious metal filaments and colorful glass enamels to create brilliant artwork.
 The metal wires are bent into shapes to create small cells, (partitions) of designs, and many coats of finely ground glass enamel are fired into them until one unique piece of art is rendered.
 Cloisonné is commonly used in jewelry making.

-Plique-à-jour (French for "letting in daylight") is an enamelling technique where the enamel is applied in cells, similar to cloisonné, but with no backing in the final product, so light can shine through the transparent or translucent enamel.
+Plique-à-jour (French for "letting in daylight") is an enameling technique where the enamel is applied in cells, similar to cloisonné, but with no backing in the final product, so light can shine through the transparent or translucent enamel.
 The effect is similar to the look of stained-glass and is considered very challenging technically.
-The technique is similar to that of cloisonné, but using a temporary backing, such as mica, that after firing is filed away.
+The technique is similar to that of cloisonné, but using a temporary backing, such as mica.